shadow-1/yi-hack-v3/README.md

 11. Go in the browser and access the web interface of the camera as a website.
 By default, the hostname of the camera is `yi-hack-v3`.
 Access the web interface by entering the following in your web browser: http://yi-hack-v3

 Depending upon your network setup, accessing the web interface with the hostname may not work.
 In this case, the IP address of the camera has to be found.
 This can be found on most routers.
 Alternatively you can install an app on your phone to scan your wifi network.
 Android users can install "Network Scanner" and run it to find the IP address of the camera. e.g. 192.168.1.5.
-The camera should be listed as “Shenzhen Zowee Technology Co.
-Ltd”.
+The camera should be listed as .
 Access the web interface by entering the IP address of the came in a web browser. e.g. http://192.168.1.5

 **_IMPORTANT: If you have multiple cameras.
 It is important to configure each camera with a unique hostname.
 Otherwise the web interface will only be accessible by IP address.
 The hostname can be configured from the web interface of the camera on the "System Config" page._**